 important to funeral consumers.
 At US Funerals Online we are often

 asked ‘what does a cremation cost?’.
-So we have put this guide to cremation
+So, we have put together this guide

-costs together to help you understand what average cremation costs to expect
+to cremation costs to help you understand what average cremation costs

 Comparing the average cost of